Skip to Content

 The tour begins at the on-site Observation Deck, where using a green laser point, you will learn how to identify several constellations before venturing into the astronomy dome to use the largest telescope in the region (a 14″ Celestron CGE Pro 1400XLT telescope).
 This will help you see the moon as well as other planets and galaxies.
 At the end of the tour, you will get the chance to handle some meteorites, some of which are over 4.5 billion years old!

-Important to note – the Astronomy Tour is weather dependent and may be canceled at short notice.
+Important to note – the Astronomy Tour is weather-dependent and may be canceled at short notice.

 Located just 16 km (9.9 miles) from Whitianga, Stargazers B&B is a great place to spend the night and offers a variety of unique accommodations.
 If you wish to book an Astronomy Tour as an outside guest, be sure to get in contact with them well in advance!

-23. Visit Whenuakaura Island/ Donut island
+23. Visit Whenuakaura Island/Donut Island

-Whenuakaura Wildlife Sanctuary, often commonly referred to as Donut Island because of its shape, is a privately owned island off Whangamata beach.
+Whenuakaura Wildlife Sanctuary, often commonly referred to as Donut Island because of its shape, is a privately owned island off Whangamata Beach.
 This secret spot (locals kept it hidden for years to protect it) is essentially a turquoise lagoon that can only be accessed from the water.
 It was once home to many birdlife, including the tuatara.

 Once you arrive at the Sanctuary, you must remain in the water and not step onto the land.
 This is so as to preserve its fragile nature.
 Of course, it goes without saying that you should not leave any rubbish or food behind.
-This is certainly one of the most unforgettable things to do on the Coromandel Peninsula!

 24. Waiau Falls